Holiday Marketing Campaigns for Retail - SMS Promotion Ideas

 Contests are easy to get going and are an excellent way to interact with your customers.

 You can create a simple selfie contest or comment-and-win contest in less than an hour.
-Your contest can take place online or in physical locations if you have them.
+Your contest can take place online or in physical locations.

 Easy Holiday Contest Ideas